 Dr. Qureshi said, “For me, the quality… is key to our program.
 And I have a very simple question that I ask at every program Hope and Healing International funds.
 I always ask… “Can I take my father to this particular project and allow him to be operated on?”

 The Merck Mectizan® Donation Program is now the largest ongoing donation program of its kind in the world to combat river blindness.
-The Hope and Healing International-Merck partnership from 2013 to 2017 has helped treat 476 million people.
+Between 2013 and 2017, the Hope and Healing International-Merck partnership helped treat 476 million people.

 Pfizer Inc. is a champion in helping to fight trachoma.
 With generous and compassionate donors like you, the donated Azithromycin has been distributed to almost 3.7 million people in 2017 to combat trachoma.

-Thanks to you and supporters across Canada, $10.7 million worth of medical items and supplies helped families like Prince and his mom (Note: does this become a separate slide?)
+- Thanks to you and supporters across Canada, $10.7 million worth of medical items and supplies helped families like Prince and his mom.

 Together with you, our work begins and ends when lives are changed.